DimCharala/docs-vr-sim/docs/ai-pedestrian.md

 These are next addition to the project.
 Any step that is completed will be struck through ({--example--}).

-* Custom low poly pedestrian models
+* Custom low poly pedestrian models (currently using some free ones, may stick with them)
 * More complex movement
 * Fix traffic light bugs
 * Spawning/despawning for more realism near the player